rkyzk/ecopost/README.md

 - They can update the post by writing over prepopulated fields or uploading a new image.
 - They can 'save' the change , 'submit' the post, or 'cancel' updating.

-### Delete Post
+### Delete Post Function (no page)
 - Authors of the posts can delete their own drafts before submission by clicking the delete button on "Detail page.'
 - A confirmation dialog will ask if users really want to proceed.
 !! - If 'yes' is clicked the post will be deleted from the database, and the users is redirected to the home page.

-### Update and Delete Comment
+### Update and Delete Comment (Delete comment has no page)
 - The writer of the comment can update or delete their comment by clicking on the edit icon or the trash bin idon right by their comment on 'Detail Page.'
 - If edited, the comment will be labeled with a note 'edited' so as to avoid possible confusion.
 - If deleted, a note will say 'Comment deleted' in place of the comment, again in order to avoid confusion.

 ### Search Stories
 - Users can search post articles by title, author, keywords, published dates, number of likes, cities, countries and categories.
-- They can enter one or more fields and click on search.
+- They can enter one or more fields and click on search to get search results.
 - The search result will be displayed below the search form.
+- If no input was made or only spaces are entered, a note will say, 'Please enter at least one field.'
+- If no match was found, a note will say, 'No matching results found'

+**Note on other pages**
+“Become a Member” (sign up page), “log in” and “sign out” pages were taken from allauth with a minor modification.

 ### Control  ----?